civol/HDLRuby/tuto/tutorial_sw.md

 #### That's all very well, but when do I write HDLRuby code?

-With that in mind, declaring a circuit consists in specifying its name and its ports.
+With that in mind, declaring a circuit consists of specifying its name and its ports.
 In HDLRuby this is done as follows:

 ```ruby
 system :my_circuit do